gmail unsubscribeemail managementproductivity

 • Week 4+: 90-95% reduction (catches stragglers, ongoing maintenance)

-Unsubscribing from unwanted emails remains one of the highest-impact productivity improvements you can make.
-The initial investment of 30 minutes to 1 hour can save you 15-25 minutes daily for years to come—that's 90+ hours annually.
+Unsubscribing from unwanted emails is still one of the highest-impact productivity wins you can make.
+Spend 30 minutes to an hour now and you'll save 15-25 minutes daily for years, which is 90+ hours annually.

 Option 1: Quick automated cleanup (30-45 minutes)